Leon-Yu0320/BTI-Plant-phenotyping/README.md

 To realize the high-throughput manner of data processing, advantages of [**parallel data processing function**](https://plantcv.readthedocs.io/en/v3.7/pipeline_parallel/) from the PlantCV was adopted in pipeline and four major steps from plant growth to final downstream analysis will be performed.
 Detailed steps were described as follow:

 ### 1. Experimental setup and photo collections
-All photos will be collected by Raspberry Pi camera along with light-weight facilities developed for plant leaf rosettes phenotyping, plant side-view phenotyping, and tomato root phenotyping.
-See details about the [**facilities**](https://www.protocols.io/file-manager/092FD0D9DB1A426CA4106CB9D482C7FA).
+All photos will be collected by Raspberry Pi camera along with light-weight [**facilities**](https://www.protocols.io/file-manager/092FD0D9DB1A426CA4106CB9D482C7FA) developed for MULTI_PLANT IMAGES phenotyping, plant SIDE_VIEW IMAGES phenotyping, and ROOT_PHENOTYPE IMAGES phenotyping.
-To ensure the correct metadata fetching including camera ID, plant ID, year, date, month, hour, minute and experiments related information from name of each photo in subsequent of data processing.
-The data collections will be initiated by three individual shell scripts with respective fixed naming criteria.
+To ensure the correct metadata fetching including **camera ID, plant ID, year, date, month, hour, minute and experiments related information** from name of each photo in subsequent data processing.
+The data collections will be initiated by **three individual shell scripts with respective fixed naming criteria**.
 Photo name examples from per experiment setup were listed as follow:

 **MULTI_PLANT IMAGES:**
 ```